lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 const rabbit = new Rabbit('White Rabbit', 10) // Error: this is not defined.
 ```

 Whoops!
 We’ve got an error.
-Now we can’t create rabbits.
-What went wrong?

-The short answer is: Constructors in inheriting classes must call `super(...)`, and do it before using `this`.

-Of course, there’s an explanation.
+We just missed to call `super(...)` in the child
+constructor.
+But why?

-In JavaScript, there’s a distinction between a constructor function of an inheriting class (so-called "derived
+In JavaScript, there’s a distinction between a constructor function of an
-constructor") and other functions.
-A derived constructor has a special internal property `[[ConstructorKind]]:"derived"`.
+inheriting class (so-called "derived constructor") and other functions.
+A
+derived constructor has a special internal property
+`[[ConstructorKind]]:"derived"`.
 That’s a special internal label.

 That label affects its behavior with `new`.

-- When a regular function is executed with `new`, it creates an empty object and assigns it to this.
+- When a regular constructor function is executed with `new`, it creates an
+  empty object and assigns it to this.
 - But when a derived constructor runs, it doesn’t do this.
-It expects the parent constructor to do this job.
+It expects the parent
+  constructor to do this job.

-So a derived constructor must call super in order to execute its parent (base) constructor, otherwise the object for
+So a derived constructor must call super in order to execute its parent (base)
-this won’t be created.
-And we’ll get an error.
+constructor, otherwise the object for this won’t be created.
+And we’ll get an
+error.

-### Overriding class fields
+### Overriding Class Fields

 We can override not only methods, but also class fields.

-Although, there’s a tricky behavior when we access an overridden field in parent constructor, quite different from most
+Although, there’s a tricky behavior when we access an overridden field in parent
-other programming languages.
+constructor, quite different from most other programming languages.

 Consider this example: